Air India Flight 101: Accident

-Air India Flight 101 was a scheduled flight from Bombay to London; and on the day of the accident was operated by a Boeing 707, registration VT-DMN and named Kangchenjunga.
+Air India Flight 101 was a scheduled flight from Bombay to London; and on the day of the accident was operated by a Boeing 707, registration VT-DMN and named Kanchenjunga.
 The Pilot-In-Command was an 18-year veteran, Captain Joe T. D'Souza.
 After leaving Bombay, it had made two scheduled stops, at Delhi and Beirut, and was en route to another stop at Geneva.
 At flight level 190 (19,000 ft), the crew was instructed to descend for Geneva International Airport after the aircraft had passed Mont Blanc.
 The pilot, thinking that he had passed Mont Blanc, started to descend and flew into the Mont Blanc massif in France near the Rocher de la Tournette, at an elevation of 4750 m.
 All 106 passengers and 11 crew were killed.

-Alternative theories

-As the black box was never recovered, there is no way to verify that the pilot descended before Mont Blanc; some leaked files suggest that the aircraft was taken down by rapid decompression due an explosion in the cargo hold.
-The aircraft fuselage was spread across a wider area than the smaller area a controlled descent into terrain would suggest.